Azure/azure-sdk-for-net/sdk/vision/Azure.AI.Vision.ImageAnalysis/samples/Sample01_HellowWorld.md

 ImageAnalysisClient client = new ImageAnalysisClient(new Uri(endpoint), new AzureKeyCredential(key));
 ```

-Here we are using enviornment variables to hold the endpoint and key for the Computer Vision Resource.
+Here we are using environment variables to hold the endpoint and key for the Computer Vision Resource.

 ### Generate an image caption for an image file